jesperschmidthansen/molsim/README.md

     molsim('clear');
 </pre>
 </div>
-  <p> <b>IMPORTANT NOTE</b>: The 'sys_water.xyz' configuration file and 'sys_water.top' topology file must be in your
+  <p> <b>IMPORTANT NOTE</b>: The 'sys_water.xyz' configuration file and 'sys_water.top' topology file must be in
-  search path to execute the script.
+   same directory from where you execute the script.
 They can be found under the project's resource/ folder </p>
   <p> For further explanation check out the package tutorial under the project's doc/ folder </p>
 <h2>Contribution</h2>
 <p>